vollov/node-demo/readme.txt

 [2]step-02 read a form from file system, add node superviser.
-[3]step-03 add angularjs client and multiple views [4]step-04 add mongojs read for users, have a defect for http get
+[3]step-03 add angularjs client and multiple views [4]step-04 add mongojs read for users, have a defect for http get [5]step-05 restructure the codes to use jade, CRUD

 ============Test==============
 curl -i http://10.100.78.111:3000/api/users